TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Leptogenesis

-and compare it with the experimentally observed value in Eq.~\eqref{eq:BAUobs_Y}.
+Finally, we compare the final yield of the baryon asymmetry with the experimentally observed value in Eq.~\eqref{eq:BAUobs_Y}.
 The results are summarized in Fig.~\ref{fig:LG_allowed_forbidden}, choosing $m_{N0}=10^{10}~\mathrm{GeV}$.
 We show in red the parameter space that cannot account for the observed baryon asymmetry for the strong and weak washout scenario for two choices of the CP-asymmetry parameter, the usual choice $\epsilon=10^{-6}$ and the maximal possible CP-asymmetry $\epsilon=1$.
-As expected, the parameter space that implies a full wipe out of the baryon asymmetry created by the standard thermal leptogenesis does not depend on the lepton-number conserving coupling $g_Q$, but only on $g_L$.
-We observe that standard thermal leptogenesis is rendered unviable for lepton-number violating couplings $g_L$ of the order of $3\times 10^{-6}$ for $\epsilon=10^{-6}$ and $7\times 10^{-6}$ for $\epsilon=1$, respectively.
-Note that this is a conservative limit, as we have neglected the washout from scattering processes for numerical reasons as discussed before.
-Therefore, a discovery of lepton-number violating new physics at collider or $\onbb$-decay experiments in this parameter range would have far-reaching consequences on the validity of standard thermal leptogenesis.
+We observe that standard thermal leptogenesis is rendered unviable for lepton-number violating couplings $g_L$ of the order of $10^{-6}$ for $m_S\neq m_F$ and $10^{-4}$ for $m_S\sim m_F$, respectively.
+It is important to highlight that the viable thermal leptogenesis region's extension relies heavily on the new particle spectrum, a characteristic not easily discernible when employing the previously used pure EFT approach.
+As previously noted, the predominant factor contributing to the TeV-scale washout, $\widetilde W$, is the inverse decay of the new particles $S$ or $F$.
+In a quasi-degenerate scenario, this decay is significantly suppressed.
+As a result, there is a more extensive viable region for leptogenesis compared to a hierarchical scenario.
+This demonstrates the value of our chosen methodology in revealing crucial information that might otherwise be obscured.
+The presence of a difference in two orders of magnitude significantly impacts the exploration of the viable region through long-lived particle searches.
+This substantial variation emphasizes the importance of accurately characterizing the particle spectrum, as it can greatly influence our understanding of the thermal history and collider phenomenology in leptogenesis studies.
+Moreover, a discovery of lepton-number violating new physics at collider or $\onbb$-decay experiments in this parameter range would have far-reaching consequences on the validity of standard thermal leptogenesis.\\

+One can understand the weak dependence on $g_Q$ in Fig. \ref{fig:LG_allowed_forbidden} by observing that in the limit of $\lambda_{HS}\to0$ in Eq. \eqref{eq:ModelO2}, there is a complete correspondence between standard thermal leptogenesis with three heavy, RH Majorana neutrinos and the present simplified model scenario: $F$ and $S$ play the roles of the RH neutrino $N$ and the SM-Higgs $H$, respectively, and the couplings $g_Q$ and $g_L$ act as the quark Yukawa coupling and $y_N$, respectively.
+The TeV-scale washout $\widetilde W$ is dominated by the inverse decays, so as in some regimes of a standard thermal leptogenesis, the relevant parameters are $g_L \leftrightarrow y_N$.
+Moreover, in the limit of $g_Q\to0$, it is possible to assign a lepton number to $S$, thereby making the Lagrangian in Eq. \eqref{eq:ModelO2} lepton number conserving.
+In this case, the asymmetry induced in the left-handed lepton sector is controlled only by $g_L$.
+As in Dirac leptogenesis \cite{Dick:1999je, Murayama:2002je}, this LH lepton number asymmetry can lead to non-vanishing $Y_B$, even though the total lepton number is conserved.